Josh1billion/anki-story-writer-react/README.md

 This is a frontend-only, SPA version of my previous CLI tool `anki-story-writer`.

+# Website

+You can access this app at [https://ankistorywriter.fordesoft.com/](https://ankistorywriter.fordesoft.com/)

 # Usage
 Export an Anki deck's cards into a text file.
 You can do this in the desktop version of Anki (not AnkiWeb) by clicking `Browse`, then (from the menu) Notes -> Export Notes.
 Set the export format to `Notes in Plain Text (.txt)`, and uncheck the box that says `Include HTML and media references`.